cockroachparty/cockroachjanathaparty-agspe/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the IIT License [custom Cockroach License]— see the [LICENSE](LICENSE) file for details.